Using the Barcode Fonts with Microsoft Excel Custom Functions

 - ConnectCode Barcode Fonts and Software

-2. Download a copy of the manifest.xml from our website.
+If you are unable to find the Add-in in the store, you can download a copy of the manifest.xml from our website.
 In Excel, click on the "Insert" tab, and select "Office Add-Ins".
 Next, click on "Manage My Add-ins -> Upload My Add-In" and then select the downloaded "manifest.xml" file.

 3. Enter the input data to be generated as barcodes in column A as shown below.
 In cell "B2", enter "CONNECTCODE." to see the list of available custom functions.
 Functions ending "...HRT" are used to generate the Human Readable Text that commonly appear below a barcode.
 All other functions are used for generating barcodes.
 In the screenshot below, we have selected the "=CONNECTCODE.ENCODE_CODE128A" function to generate a Code 128 Subset A barcode.

 "CONNECTCODE" is our company name and is used to group all the Custom Barcode Functions we provide.
 "ENCODE_CODE128A" is the Custom Function we provide to generate a Code 128 Subset A barcode and cell A2 contains the input data for this barcode.
 You can also enter the input data as a string, such as "12345678" directly in the formula.
 For some barcodes such as Code 39, you can specify a second parameter "1" to turn on or "0" to turn off the optional check digit.
 For example, the following Custom Function generates a Code 39 barcode without a check digit: